Exathi/PsModelUI/Readme.md

 ## Minimal Setup Example

-If you want to create the ViewModel class yourself:
+The classes if you want nothing to do with the module and want to use the ViewModel class yourself:

 ``` Powershell
 # Pwsh7.5 - copy paste into the terminal and check it out.